-The accelerated ageing is the degrading stresses of insulation material, such as electrical stress, thermal stress, mechanical stress, and environmental stress.
-The accelerated ageing employs commonly used multi-stresses [7] (double or triple stresses).
-The multi-stresses are electrical - thermal stress and electrical - mechanical stress.
+The accelerated ageing is degrading stresses of insulation material, such as electrical stress, thermal stress, mechanical stress, and environmental stress.
+The accelerated ageing process usually studies multi-stresses [7] (double or triple stresses).
+The multi-stresses widely used electrical - thermal stress and electrical - mechanical stress.

 There are several methods to accelerate the ageing process [7], [24-25].
-But the most popular one is experimental performed on insulation material at voltages and temperatures higher than normal operating conditions.
-There are two methods of applying the voltage stress.
-The first method is that the voltage is held constant until the sample aged and breakdown.
+But the most popular are experimental performed on insulation material at voltages and temperatures higher than normal operating conditions, there are two methods of apply voltage stress.
+The first method, the voltage is held constant until sample aged and breakdown.
 In the second method, the voltage stress is increased in steps until sample aged and breakdown.
-In both methods, when breakdown occurred, time to failure for calculation life models is observed.
-In our experiment, the first method (constant voltage stress) was conducted.
+For both, when breakdown occurred are noted experimental data lifetimes for calculation life models.
+In our experimental, the first method (constant voltage stress) was conducted.

-The main goal of ageing models is to establish a relationship for the ageing process and the stresses causing it.
+The main goal of ageing models is to establish a relationship for the ageing process and the stresses causing it, and prove them.
 The models are done through an accelerated process.
-The most popular one is an experiment on insulation at voltages much higher than normal operating conditions of cables, at constant frequency.
-This paper adopted the Crine's model for describing and proving the experimental results from accelerated ageing test of XLPE insulating material.
+The most popular are experiments on insulation at voltages much higher than normal operating conditions of cables, at constant frequency.
+This paper adopted Crine's model for describe and prove the experimental results from accelerated ageing test of XLPE insulating material.